FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Experiment and Results

 \subsection{Implementation Details}

-We develop a segmentation network underpinned by the U-Net architecture, which is trained initio, eschewing the use of pre-training.
-The grid sizes $g$ for abdominal and cardiac datasets are empirically determined at 3 and 18, respectively.
-Each dataset is processed in batch size of 16, composed of an equal split between annotated and unannotated patches.
-Optimization is performed using the Adam with a set initial learning rate of $5 \times 10^{-3}$ and a weight decay factor of $3 \times 10^{-5}$.
-The framework is deployed on a workstation furnished with a NVIDIA GeForce RTX 3080 GPU, possessing a memory capacity of 10G.
+The segmentation network is based on the U-Net architecture and is trained from scratch.
+The grid sizes for the saliency map were empirically set to 3 and 18 for the abdominal and cardiac datasets, respectively.
+The model is trained using a batch size of 16, which comprises an equal number of labeled and unlabeled image patches.
+Optimization was performed using the Adam optimizer with an initial learning rate of $5 \times 10^{-3}$ and a weight decay of $3 \times 10^{-5}$.
+All experiments were conducted in PyTorch on a workstation equipped with an NVIDIA GeForce RTX 3080 GPU (12 GB VRAM).